glennquah/ConnectCard/README.md

 ### May
 **[2023-05-09]**
-- Did A4 Poster & Video
+- A4 Poster (LiftOff)
+- Video (LiftOff)

 **[2023-05-10]**
-- Set up Flutter for the user interface design.
+- Finalized user interface design using Figma.

 **[2023-05-16]**
 - Created the repository